 Emergency planning and response

-An emergency is when:
+An emergency happens when:

 • a marine pest is found in a new area